kubewarden/kubewarden.io/content/blog/2025/05/adopting-kubewarden.md

 ## Why Kubewarden?

 But why use Kubewarden?
 Kubewarden has seen a substantial expansion of its policy library.
 More pre-built policies are available, covering a wider range of security and operational best practices.
 Kubewarden's use of WebAssembly (Wasm) allows for policies to be written in various languages, providing developers with flexibility.
-WASM offer high performance and efficient resource utilization, which is crucial in Kubernetes environments.
-With the ability to verify policies using SLSA (Supply Chain Levels for Software Artifacts).
+Wasm offers high performance and efficient resource utilization, which is crucial in Kubernetes environments.
+Kubewarden can verify policies using SLSA (Supply Chain Levels for Software Artifacts).

 ## Try Kubewarden